NC CCHC Course

 - Preparing for the in-person session

-- In-person day 1: ITERS/ECERS and Administration of Medication
+- In-person day 1: Administration of Medication and Training Demonstrations

-- In-person day 2: Classroom observation and training demonstration
+- In-person day 2: Classroom observation, Debriefing, and North Carolina Rated License Assessment Project (NCRLAP)

-- Preferred experience and knowledge in the following areas:
+- Experience in or knowledge of the following areas:

 - Pediatric health